S.T.A.L.K.E.R.: Setting

+Development

+Development of the first S.T.A.L.K.E.R. began in the early 2000s.
+The project was initially known as S.T.A.L.K.E.R.: Oblivion Lost and underwent several delays before eventually being released as S.T.A.L.K.E.R.: Shadow of Chernobyl in 2007.

+GSC Game World announced a sequel, S.T.A.L.K.E.R.
+2, in 2010.
+Development was cancelled in 2012 following financial difficulties and the closure of the studio.
+GSC Game World resumed operations in 2014 and announced a new S.T.A.L.K.E.R.
+2 project in 2018; the revived project was developed separately from the cancelled version.

+Development of S.T.A.L.K.E.R.
+2: Heart of Chornobyl was disrupted by the Russian invasion of Ukraine in 2022.
+Parts of the development team and their families were relocated, while other employees continued working from Ukraine.

 Plot

 Shadow of Chernobyl (2007)

 In the first game, the player takes on the role of an amnesiac stalker referred to as Mecheniy, or the "Marked One", tasked with killing another stalker named Strelok, or Shooter in Russian language.
 The protagonist uncovers clues to his past and true identity while helping other stalkers and encountering dangerous mutants.
 He learns about the nature and origins of the Zone by exploring mysterious underground laboratories in the area.
 Shadow of Chernobyl features seven endings which are dependent on multiple factors such as money earned, supporting certain factions, or how much of the protagonist's memory was pieced together.

 Clear Sky (2008)

 Clear Sky, the second game, is a prequel to Shadow of Chernobyl.
 The player assumes the role of Scar, a veteran mercenary and the lone survivor of a huge energy emission he was caught in while escorting a group of scientists through the Zone.
 He is rescued by and ends up working for a group calling themselves the Clear Sky, who are dedicated to researching and understanding the nature of the Zone.
 The player can choose to have Scar side with or against certain factions in the area to help achieve Clear Sky's goal.